alarmichanin/regApi/README.md

 Registration and authorization for users created in API.
 For authorized users, information will be shown about the course, BTC (regarding the hyrvnia)

-## To install all modules, type the following text below.
+## To install all modules, type the following text below:
 **npm install**

-## To start a server type the following command.
+## To start a server type the following command:
 **npm run server**